 Students who are homeless in PSD

-Rights of children and youth who are homeless:
+Rights of youth who are homeless:

 - The right to immediate enrollment in school, even if lacking paperwork normally required for enrollment. (i.e., immunizations, proof of residency)